william-masdon-oracle/ai-gpu-solutions/Thingsboard/provision/provision.md

 ![Marketplace Thingsboard](images/marketplace.png)

-This task will help you to create Thingsboard VM under your choosen compartment.
+This task will help you to create Thingsboard VM under your chosen compartment.

 1. Provide the information for **Compartment**, **Name** , **Availability Domain**, **Image (Keep it as it is)**, **Shape (Keep as it is or select according to your choice)**, **VCN**, **Subnet (It has to be Public)**, **Add SSH Keys (Add keys to access your instance)**